mohit472/CSS-Notes/README.md

 # CSS-Notes
-In this repository we will learn how to use css adding properties to an HTML File How to use css </br>
+In this repository we will learn
+How to use css adding properties to an HTML File</br>
+How to use css </br>
 How to manage webpages</br>
 How to design Webpages</br>